mmadsen/lnraw/_posts/2014-07-09-ctmixtures-timeaveraging.md

 ### Simulation Event Timing ###

 The following diagram shows how time averaging is integrated into the simulation event stream.
 Time runs from top (start of simulation) to bottom (end of simulation).
+Between simulation start time and the start of sampling, the population is evolving from its initial condition to quasi-stationarity.
+Sampling start time is calculated to occur at a multiple of the expected mixing time, to ensure that the population is at quasi-equilibrium.

 In the center of the diagram is an interval, marked with a dotted vertical line, depicting the interval over which we track the survival of traits given [@kandler2013non].

 Above this fixed interval, we take one sample (of duration 1 tick) to begin the survival analysis, and below the interval, a sample of duration 1 to complete it.
 This sample is directly comparable to the analysis performed in Kandler and Shennan's paper (although run with Moran versus Wright-Fisher dynamics).